Brooklyn subway shooting suspect arrested, one day after opening fire on train car filled with riders

 NEW YORK — The suspect wanted for the shooting spree inside a jam-packed Brooklyn subway car was arrested Wednesday on an East Village street, ending a massive manhunt for the gunman who blasted 10 innocent straphangers just one day earlier, the NYPD announced.

-Frank R. James was taken into custody without incident on a federal warrant for allegedly committing a terrorist act on mass transit and faces a Thursday hearing in Brooklyn Federal Court for the terrifying attack aboard a train filled with rush-hour commuters.
+Frank James was taken into custody without incident on a federal warrant for allegedly committing a terrorist act on mass transit.
+He faces a Thursday hearing in Brooklyn Federal Court in connection with the terrifying attack aboard a train filled with rush-hour commuters.

-The 61-year-old suspect was arrested in connection with the Tuesday assault after a Syrian immigrant working in the East Village recognized the wanted man wandering nearby and flagged down a passing police car.
+The 61-year-old suspect was arrested for allegedly committing the Tuesday assault after he called the NYPD’s CrimeStoppers hotline, a police source said.
+In the call, James stated that he was in the East Village, and that he was “seeing his face all over the news,” said the source.

+An operator asked James for his callback number — and he replied that he didn’t know it, because his phone was new, and that in any case its battery was about to die.
+James told the operator he’d be charging the phone at a McDonald’s or somewhere else nearby, the source said.

 James faces a sentence of life imprisonment if convicted in the subterranean attack where he allegedly donned a gas mask, set off a smoke bomb and opened fire with a two-word warning: “Start running.”